 The Division 2's creative director, Terry Spiers, may have said that the game is not out to make any political statements, but elsewhere the game's social media team know how to reignite a smouldering fire by again using real-life touch points to echo in-game events.

-First, there was the infamous government shutdown mail that invited players to The Division 2 private beta.
+First, there was the infamous that invited players to The Division 2 private beta.
 Now it's a fictional letter from Mexico, stating that the border is closed and the country will build a wall to prevent US citizens from crossing the border.

 It describes a "Zero-Tolerance Mandate" for any US citizens, including those escaping the "Dark Zones", which will no doubt cause some knowing grins and grimaces on each side of the real-life US-Mexico border wall debate.

-Last time accusations of too-much-politicking were pointed at Massive, its COO Alf Condelius explained that being overtly political is bad for business .
+Last time accusations of too-much-politicking were pointed at Massive, its COO Alf Condelius explained that being overtly political is .
 This makes sense, as The Division 2 is primarily a looter shooter and players are not looking to buy a propaganda banner to wave around.

 So far it looks like Massive Entertainment delivered on the development side as many players who participated in the betas felt satisfied, despite having some issues.
 The PR department is clearly on its own course, as they practically tried to hide an elephant in a box of matchsticks.